JMendes1995/py_rule_based/README.md

 # py_rule_based
-py_rule_based is a python wrapper that use a self-defined rule-based approach in regex which is able to detect the following patterns:
+py_rule_based is a self-defined rule-based approach in regex which is able to detect the following patterns:

    - yyyy(./-)mm(./-)dd
    - dd(./-)mm(./-)yyyy